INTERVIEW BY MARKO SYRJÄLÄ

-Kenny’s living in Phoenix working in the real world and focused on his job and his family.
-So he’s still with us in spirit and I still talk to him a little more than others but we wish him all the best.
+Kenny’s living in Phoenix, working in the real world, focused on his job and family.
+So he’s still with us in spirit, and I still talk to him a little more than others, but we wish him all the best.
 It was great to bring Geno along onboard for the reunion.
-We do have one new guy cause he’s all excited, he’s never been in Sweden before.
-He’s excited to all the sudden to live this life and to be a part of the band.
-So you know we put him in the back of the car, we make him carry all luggage and we make jokes about him.
-He’s great; he’s been with me for what 12 years now, so it’s nice to have his energy and his enthusiasm and his excitement about the band.
+We do have one new guy cause he’s all excited.
+He’s never been to Sweden before.
+He’s excited to live this life and be a part of the band all of a sudden.
+So, we put him in the back of the car, made him carry all his luggage, and made jokes about him.
+He’s great; he’s been with me for 12 years now, so it’s nice to have his energy, enthusiasm, and excitement about the band.

 WORKING WITH GENE SIMMONS

 Okay, maybe the one last question.
-Because I’m a huge KISS fan by myself I have ask about your studio sessions with him when he was your producer for RIGHT TO ROCK and FINAL FRONTIER albums?
+Because I’m a huge KISS fan by myself, I had asked about your studio sessions with him when he was your producer for RIGHT TO ROCK and FINAL FRONTIER albums?

 Have you still been in touch with him?